 (1) ICL Rooms ICL Rooms at the Multimedia Education and Research Complex can be used for self- study any time they are not being used for classes.
 (2) Lounge There is a lounge in Building B on the 1st floor.
 You may use it for taking online classes or resting in the time between classes etc. (3) Study Room The Study Room is in Building B on the 2nd floor.
 It is open from 8:30 to 18:00.
 Please refrain from making noise in the Study Room.
 On each desk, there is an outlet that you can use to charge your laptop.
-(4) SLA Lounge There is a SLA (Student Learning Adviser) desk, where students can go for consulting near the entrance hall on the 1st floor of the Multimedia Education and Research Complex.
-Older students will answer questions and provide advice on various subjects.
+(4) SLA Lounge There is a SLA (Student Learning Adviser) desk, where students can go for consulting near the entrance hall on the 1st floor of the Multimedia Education and Research Complex, and it can be used for study or breaks.
+Senior students will answer questions and provide advice on various subjects.
 Please see the Center for Learning Support website for details.